prometheus/docs/content/docs/guides/multi-target-exporter.md

 level=info ts=2018-10-17T15:41:35.4997596Z caller=main.go:324 msg="Listening on address" address=:9115
 ```

-## Basic querying of proxy exporters
+## Basic querying of multi-target exporters

 There are two ways of querying: